-MINNEAPOLIS — Growing up as a kid, Edward Gerald wasn’t originally a baseball fan.
-Early his time at St. Pauls High School, Gerald was more interested in starting a career as a basketball player.
+MINNEAPOLIS — Growing up as a kid, Edward Gerald wasn’t a baseball fan.
+Early during his time at St. Pauls High School, Gerald was more interested in a career as a basketball player.

 “Basketball was something I loved,” Gerald said.
 “I played baseball because I wanted to play.
 I didn’t fall in love with baseball until probably my sophomore year.”

 When Gerald did fall in love with the game, it wasn’t a fleeting moment, but something that turned into a 17-year-career playing baseball at multiple levels before moving to coaching.

 “When it comes to that 17-year career, it was a dream I was chasing,” he said.
 “I felt like this person couldn’t tell me I couldn’t do it.
 As long as I had a uniform on my back, I felt I had a chance.”

 It could have been a much different future for Gerald though, who said he grew up in a time when it was easy for a young man to get into trouble in Robeson County.

 “There are tons of people who I have to pay homage to that got me to the position I am in,” Gerald said.

 Playing sports in high school was about more than just helping himself or a team.
 For two years, Gerald played alongside his younger brother Dwayne as well as other relatives in every sport.
 Gerald doesn’t even take credit as the best athlete in his family.

 “I can honestly say that (Dwayne) was better than I was in all three sports,” Gerald said.
 “I think I had a little better work ethic than he did.
 He could have played anywhere in any one of those sports if he had had a better work ethic, instead of relying on his athleticism.”